-To get to the amplifier remove the top roll from the dash and look almost dead center for a cluster of relays:
+To get to the amplifier remove the top roll from the dash and look almost dead center for a cluster of relays, which will be oriented differently depending on the era of the car:

 On the same board as those relays will be a whitish plastic cube, usually with its label intact, that reads: "UD 14927 Coolant Level."
 Carefully remove it from the relay board.
 After it is off the relay board, gently and carefully pry the circuit board out of the base of the cover.
 When that's done you should see something exactly like or very similar to this: